 Short answer: No. If you are using a high quality epilator the right way, epilators should NOT cause ingrown hairs.

-However, you ended up here because you are using an epilator that is causing more ingrown hairs than you expect.
+However, you probably ended up here because you are using an epilator that is causing more ingrown hairs than you expect.
 So why is this happening?
 Let’s go over two explanations and how to avoid them for the future.

 Hair is breaking instead of being pulled out from the roots